vas0011/cse15l-lab-reports/lab3.md

   ./911report
   ./911report/empty.txt
 ```
 In this example we are looking for files in the current directory (technical) for files that are less than 900 bytes in size.
 The ```-``` indicates less than and the ```c``` indicates bytes.
-This is useful if we want to look for a file that is small.
+This is useful if we want to look for a file that is small. \
+I found information about this option using man find and using this link: https://www.ibm.com/docs/pl/aix/7.1?topic=f-find-command.
 ## ```find -empty examples```
 **Example 1**
 ```